In some parts of the world, being a woman puts you at a disadvantage.

 We’re Brighton Women’s Centre and we’ve been supporting self-identifying women in Sussex for over 40 years.
 We help women from all backgrounds, facing all kinds of issues, to live happier lives.
 Women dealing with bereavement or trauma, women who have been through homelessness or the criminal justice system, survivors of abuse or discrimination – we’ve welcomed them all.

 When you come to us, we’ll start by getting to know you: your challenges and your hopes.
 And wherever you’ve come from, whatever you’re dealing with, we’ll only ever treat you with respect, understanding and compassion.

-Our Peer Group service is open three days a week to all women in need of emotional support, advice and information.
+Our Telephone Support & Information service and Online Chat is open three days a week to women in need of emotional support, advice and information.
 Read more.

-During drop-in times volunteers are on hand to offer support and are able to provide information about specialist organisations.
-Many women come in need of a kind ear or a supportive voice, company, advice on other services or to use our IT facilities.
-Women can also be linked in with our food bank or holistic therapies by attending a drop-in session.
+During these times our trained volunteers are on hand to offer support and information.
+Many women call in need of a kind ear or a supportive voice, or information on specialist services.
+Women can also be linked in with other BWC services, for example our foodbank or therapeutic support via the support line.

 N.B.
 Please note that this service is dependent on volunteer availability.
 Whilst we endeavor to run our services each week as stated above, occasionally we will have to close at limited notice; for example, in the event of volunteer shortages.

 “Drop-in makes me very happy, I have made new friends and it is a lovely caring social environment.
 I feel I have new family each time I visit.”